xiaoyang-sde/knowledge-base/docs/javascript-tutorial/02-browser-document-events-interfaces/01-document.md

 They provide the width/height without the scrollbar.

 In modern HTML we should always write `DOCTYPE`.
-Without it, top-level geomtry properties may work a little bit different.
+Without it, top-level geometry properties may work a little bit different.

 ### Width/height of the document